Croos3r/Croos3r/README.md

 ## Hobbies

 #### 🎵 Music
 Listening to music is my very own way to focus.
-I listen to and I can love every music styles but the ones I'm very into are Techno and Hardstyle.
+I listen to and I can love every music styles but the ones I'm very into are Rap and Hardstyle.

 #### 🎮 Gaming
 I'm not the greatest player in this world but I can proudly say that I'm not the worst.
 (Especially on League of Legends and Rocket League)

 #### 📚 Culture and Knowledge
-I always love to feed my mind with random actual or not facts and news from the world (and beyond 🌌)
+I always love to feed my mind with interesting facts and news from the world (and beyond 🌌)

 ## Jobs